-“My parents divorced when I was very young, so I come from a broken home,” shares Shae of a complex back story to becoming a Champion.
+“My parents divorced when I was very young, so I come from a broken home,” shares Shae of a complex back story to becoming a champion.
 “I walked through many challenging times with my mom, including abusive remarriages, being very poor and spending a lot of time in other people’s homes including battered women’s shelters.
 Alongside all of that, I suffered a lot of insecurities and went through a season of eating disorders, but even amidst it all, I always knew God was with me and for me.”

+In spite of her circumstances, Shae had a supernatural encounter with the Lord at a very young age that she believes planted deep-rooted beliefs beyond verbal explanation.
+She also credits her devoutly faithful mother, who comes from a strong Jewish family but nonetheless converted from Judaism, and in turn, introduced her daughter to Jesus.
 It’s a faith and heritage the singer/songwriter always clung to even during her tumultuous teens, but it wasn’t until she found herself at her lowest, darkest place in humility and brokenness before the Lord in her early 20s that she surrendered her life completely and was delivered entirely from her personal demons and toxic environments.

 #putyourloveglasseson!| Posted August 15, 2011

 What can you say, she basically builds a lot on Lorie's sound.
 A lot of copycats!
 Needs work, but with her love of hashtags, Beckah's a Twitter sensation! :D